bostonrb/project-night/views/editors/ides.markdown

 ### Why Consider an IDE over a Text Editor?

-Many, if not most, Rubyists prefer to use just a text editor to develop applications.
-Ruby and Rails are known for having expressive syntax and intuitive APIs, reducing the need for many of the features, like intelli-sense, that are provided by typical IDEs.
+Many, if not most, Rubyists prefer to use just a fairly light-weight text editor to develop applications.
+Ruby and Ruby on Rails are known for having expressive syntax and intuitive APIs, reducing the need for many of the features, like intelli-sense, that are typically provided by typical IDEs.

 Rubyists also pride themselves on using a test-driven approach to software development, so some find less need for a traditional IDE-based